Lotta Volkova: Early life and education

-She was born in 1984 in Vladivostok, Russia.
+Volkova was born in 1984 in Vladivostok, Russia.
 She was named after the Led Zeppelin song "Whole Lotta Love".
 Her mother was a professor of physics, and her father was a sea captain.
+It was her mother who, from childhood, instilled in her the idea that she needed to live by her own rules.
+Lotta Volkova said about her mother: "She loved post-punk, the early eighties, the era of alternative rock, so I grew up in that atmosphere."
+It was her mother who instilled in Lotta a love of fashion - she took her twelve-year-old daughter with her on shopping trips to London and Tokyo.
+As Lotta Volkova admitted: "I had Prada shoes and Dior by Galliano jumpers."

-During her youth growing up in an isolated region of Russia, where the internet was an important tool for her to find information.
+Early in her life she lived in an isolated region of Russia, and the internet was an important tool for her to find information.
+In an interview with Jina Khayyer she stated the following, "I grew up in Vladivostok, Russia, in the former USSR.
+We had nothing, but we had the Internet.
+I was obsessed with information.
+I was obsessed with finding things out.
+That is still my driving force, to find something new."

-When she was 17, she moved to London.
-She took three month long courses in the arts until she was old enough to enroll at Central Saint Martins where she studied art and design.
+When she was 17, she moved to London and enrolled in three art courses.
+When she was old enough, she enrolled at Central Saint Martins where she studied art and design.

 Career

 While at Central Saint Martins, she designed her own line Lotta Skeletrix.
 The line was popular and was picked up by Dover Street Market.

 She moved to Paris in 2008.

 Her first fashion gig in Paris was a photo shoot for Ellen von Unwerth.

 In 2020, she collaborated with Adidas on a collection of ready-to-wear clothing and accessories.

 In 2022, she launched her first collection with Jean Paul Gaultier.